-10. Office Hours: Mondays 10:30AM- 1:30PM, Wednesdays 10:30AM- 1:30PM, Tuesdays 2:45 PM - 3:45 PM
+10. Office Hours: Tuesdays 10:00 AM- 12:30PM, Thursdays 10:00AM- 12:30PM

 A word from the experience of the past: many students who should have seen me during office hours did not.
 If you feel lost or confused, you should do everything you can to get yourself to where you understand the material.
 That includes getting help from me during office hours.
 Please make appointments (at least one day in advance) through the Faculty Appointment Book located at the front desk in the Faculty Office Suite on the second floor.
 My office hours will be contained in the Appointment Book.
 As a courtesy to other students, do not sign up for a "block" of consecutive appointments, or sign up for multiple consecutive weekly appointments all at once.
 If needed, I will always find time to meet with you.
 Please put your email address and your telephone number on the appointment list, so that I may contact you if I have to reschedule your appointment.
-If you are running late for an appointment or if you cannot keep a scheduled appointment, please email me AND call the faculty secretary (Sierra Douglas 714-459-1196) and advise her as soon as possible.
+If you are running late for an appointment or if you cannot keep a scheduled appointment, please email me AND call the faculty support assistant (Sierra Douglas 714-459-1196) and advise her as soon as possible.